Johnhalk/CV/README.md

 ## Interests

 - Active member of the Kings Cross Steelers rugby club here in London.
-- Going to the gym.
+- Coding Alexa skills for my home.
 - Computer game enthusiast.
-- Enjoy overseas travel.
+- Going to the gym.